CS-33-Gesture-Recognition/Capstone/README.md

 ## Training Model

+### Running locally

+- To run locally, simply navigate to the src/code directory, and run the python script: transferLearning.py

+- This will create a new /src/code/ML/trained_model.pth.tar if correctly executed

 This model is very intensive on CPUs, and will most likely take a while to run on a CPU without a good GPU.
 Therefore, it is recommended to run this program on the pelican server.
 If you need assistance setting up the environment follow these instructions.

 ### Log in to GPU server from flip